florentgiovannone/SEB-Project-3-front-end/README.md

 ```

 ### Add wine to the cave function
+This part of the projec was handled by myself.
 For the Add to cave function, we had both a front-end and a back-end part:

 #### Front end
-The front end a mostly the error handling a comunication to the user that the the action has been done or not
+The frontend is mostly the error handling communication letting the user know if the action has been done or not, such as:
+- "The wine was added"
+- "This wine is already in your cave."
 ```jsx
     async function addToCave(e: SyntheticEvent) {
         try {